folkol/intermittent-duplicate-requests-from-jersey-client/README.md

 ## Notes

 - It is not enough to ignore the PUT response, it seems to require a different endpoint
-- It happens occationally with a single threaded client loop – but the ExecutorService makes it much more frequent.
+- It happens occationally with a single threaded client loop – but the ExecutorService makes it much more frequent.

 ## Example